makersacademy/preparetocode/readme.md

 3. `middleman s`

 ## How to contribute
-See what needs to be done by checkingout our [Waffle Board](https://waffle.io/makersacademy/preparetocode) and please look at our [contributing.md](contributing.md) to see how to do it.
+See what needs to be done by checking out our [Waffle Board](https://waffle.io/makersacademy/preparetocode) and please look at our [contributing.md](contributing.md) to see how to do it.

 # Technologies
 - RSpec